 Once you’ve received your welcome letter and have been announced as a new member to the club, you must complete the following:

 Go to an orientation meeting with other new members.

-These are casual, often held at popular lunch or happy hour location, where you can meet fellow members and learn more about what Rotaract’s all about.
-Look for these quarterly happy hour events on our calendar!
+These are casual meetings, often held at popular lunch or happy hour locations in the area, where you can meet fellow members and learn more about what Rotaract is all about.
+Look for these events on our calendar and official Facebook page!

-Tours occur every first Wednesday of the month at noon and are approximately 30-45 minutes in length.
+Tours are conducted the first Wednesday of the month at noon and last approximately 30-45 minutes in length.
 Be on the lookout for upcoming group tours on our calendar or contact a membership chair to get a personal tour set up.

 Visit a Rotary Club as a guest.

 One of the goals of Rotaract is to motivate young professionals for eventual membership in Rotary.
-New members are required to visit one of the five Rotary Clubs in Springfield.
+New members are required to visit one of the five Rotary Clubs in Springfield prior to induction.

 Check out their websites to see if you know any of their current members.
 You might reach out to them and ask if you can attend a meeting as their guest.
 Don’t know any Rotarians?
 Don’t worry, just ask us to connect you to someone.